intel/CPU-Manager-for-Kubernetes/docs/operator.md

 Notes:
-- The Hello World cmk-isolate-pod consumes the `pod.alpha.kubernetes.io/opaque-int-resource-cmk` Opaque Integer Resource (OIR) only in the container isolated using the __dataplane__ pool.
-The `CMK` software assumes that only container isolated using the __dataplane__ pool requests the OIR and each of these containers should consume exactly one OIR.
+- The Hello World cmk-isolate-pod consumes the `pod.alpha.kubernetes.io/opaque-int-resource-cmk` Opaque Integer Resource (OIR) only in the container isolated using the __exclusive__ pool.
+The `CMK` software assumes that only container isolated using the __exclusive__ pool requests the OIR and each of these containers should consume exactly one OIR.
 This restricts the number of pods that can land on a Kubernetes node to the expected value.
 - The `cmk isolate` Hello World Pod should only be run after following the instructions provided in the [`Setting up the cluster`][cluster-setup] section.